NOTE: the F770 needs to have Parking Mode enabled which can be found in the Recording Settings. Make sure that "Motion Detection" is enabled.

 Memory Card Settings

 In Memory Card Settings, there are 3 different types of settings to go into: Partition settings, Memory Card Format, and Video Overwrite settings.
 In Partition settings you will be able to choose the way that the videos are divided on your unit, and how much space each type of video is allowed to have.
+We find that Partition Type C works best for those who are looking to get the most for Parking mode recordings.
 Memory Card Format allows you to format your SD card in your unit, through the app.
 This will erase all of the videos on your SD card so be sure to save any videos that you would like to before formatting!
 Video Overwrite Settings will allow you to decide which types of videos will have loop recording, and which will not.

 Dual Save Settings